vuyombamba/alx-system_engineering-devops/0x00-shell_basics/README.md

 11. lists all files in the current, parent and boot directory
 12. prints out the file type
 13. Links two files
+15. Moves file that start with an upper case to /tmp/u